Anita Rani joins the Board

 This page contains information which may be out-of-date or no longer relevant.
 It is kept here for archive purposes only.

 BBC and Strictly Come Dancing star Anita Rani has accepted an invitation to join Northern Ballet’s Board of Directors.
 The Bradford-born TV and radio presenter joins the Board as Northern Ballet prepares for one of the biggest years in the Company’s history which includes the upcoming World Premières of an unprecedented three new full-length ballets; Casanova, The Boy in the Striped Pyjamas and The Little Mermaid.

 Anita Rani is best known for her work with the BBC as a presenter and journalist.
 Last year she co-presented a three part BBC Two series New York: America’s Busiest City and is a co-host of Countryfile as well as making regular appearances on The One Show.
 Last summer she also co-presented ITV’s This Morning with chef James Martin.
 Anita, who was born and raised in Bradford and attended university in Northern Ballet’s home town of Leeds, developed her passion for dance in 2015 after participating in Strictly Come Dancing where she made it to the semi-finals.
 This year she is the new host for the Strictly Come Dancing Live tour.

-In addition to Anita Rani, Northern Ballet has also announced three further new appointments to its Board of Directors; Paul Smith, Head of Media at global entertainment marketing and advertising agency AKA UK, Harry Keogh, Managing Director, Head of London Coverage at Coutts and James Taylor, currently Chief Financial Officer at Anya Hindmarch.
+In addition to Anita Rani, Northern Ballet has also announced three further new appointments to its Board of Directors; Paul Smith, Head of Media at global entertainment marketing and advertising agency AKA UK and James Taylor, currently Chief Financial Officer at Anya Hindmarch.

 Photos Justin Slee